tonyflow/content-moderator-api/README.md

 The classifier and metrics configuration can be found in the `app_conf.yml`.

 ## Run the code
+The project uses Python 3.12.
 The requests to the hugging face API need to be authenticated.
 This requires an access token which can be provided by hugging face.
 ### Manually
 1. Install all requirements
 ```bash